chromeos/chromeos.dev/pages/en/publish/pwa-in-play.md

 ### Complying with Google Play payment policies

 If your PWA sells digital goods that fall under the [Play payments policy](https://support.google.com/googleplay/android-developer/answer/9858738#gbwa:~:text=Play%2Ddistributed%20apps%20must%20use%20Google%20Play's,app%20functionality%2C%20digital%20content%20or%20goods.), you must integrate Play billing into your app before it can be launched.
-Learn more on integrating Google Play Billing with your web app.
+Learn more on [integrating Google Play Billing with your web app](/{{locale.code}}/publish/pwa-play-billing).

-### Updating your PWA App Bundle
+### Updating your PWA in Play

-Because users are using your live web app after installing your PWA App Bundle,, there are only a few scenarios when you’ll need to update your deployed app bundle.
+Because users are using your live web app after installing your PWA through Google Play, there are only a few scenarios when you’ll need to update your deployed app.
 These include:

 - If the app is over a year old.
-In this case, you should update in order to ensure that your app works with the latest Android SDK
+In this case, you should update in order to ensure that your app works with the latest Android SDK.
-- If you have separate mobile and Chrome OS only packages under the same listing and the platform specific android version number exceeds your PWA App Bundle version.
-In this case, you need to bump the PWA App Bundle version and redeploy the app while retaining your platform specific Android app release.
+- If you have separate mobile and Chrome OS-only packages under the same listing, and the platform specific Android version number exceeds your Chrome OS-only PWA version.
+In this case, you need to bump the PWA version and redeploy the app while retaining your platform specific Android app release.
 - If there are new features you would like to take advantage of.
-- If you have changed your web app manifest, for instance updating icons or the theme color, and want those changes applied to your PWA App Bundle.
-In this case, you should recompile your PWA App Bundle and redeploy the app.
+- If you have changed your web app manifest, for instance updating icons or the theme color, and want those changes applied to your PWA in Play.
+In this case, you should recompile your Bubblewrap project and redeploy the app.